Why The World Is Still Pumping So Much Oil Even As Demand Drops Away

 As long as prices are greater than zero (an unusual disclaimer for these unusual times), a well will still bring in some money.
 And oil companies have fixed costs they have to cover.
 Even if they're taking a loss overall, it may be better to keep a well running than to bring in no money.

 They're also looking ahead to the future, when demand and prices are eventually expected to rebound.
 An oil well is not like a light switch you can flick on and off.
-A well that's been shut down can be hard to turn back on.
+A well that has been shut down can be hard to turn back on.

-Elizabeth Gerbel, CEO of the oilfield service company E.A.G., compares it to a bottle of soda.
+Elizabeth Gerbel, CEO of the oil field service company EAG, compares it to a bottle of soda.
 If you put the cap back on and store it in the fridge for a while, it will never be as bubbly as when you first cracked it open.

-Similarly, if you start pumping from a well, shut it down, and try to get it running again, "it is almost guaranteed you will have to invest more money in the well to get it to produce at the same level," she says.
+Similarly, if you start pumping from a well, shut it down and try to get it running again, "it is almost guaranteed you will have to invest more money in the well to get it to produce at the same level," she says.

-And it's not just the physics of oilfields working against producers here.
+And it's not just the physics of oil fields working against producers here.
 It's their legal contracts: They may have signed leases that require them to drill the land in question.
-"If you are forced to shut in a lot, you technically can lose your lease to a competitor," Gerbel says.
+"If you are forced to shut-in a lot, you technically can lose your lease to a competitor," Gerbel says.
 "And then you're going to have to buy them back."

-So even at very low oil prices — prices where they clearly are unable to make a profit — oil producers might opt to keep wells running now, in order to insure they can operate them in the future.
+So even at very low oil prices — prices where oil producers clearly are unable to make a profit — they might opt to keep wells running now, to ensure they can operate those wells in the future.

-Eventually, very low prices make that untenable and shut-ins do occur.
+Eventually, very low prices make that untenable, and shut-ins do occur.
 Rystad Energy estimates that nearly 2 million barrels per day have been shut in already, mostly in Canada.

 And as the glut grows so intense that tanks, pipelines and ships run out of space, companies may be forced to shut in some wells that they would like to keep running, simply because there is nowhere they can immediately store their oil.